epfl-ada/ada-2023-project-rollthedatadice/README.md

 {% include gender_persona_percentage.html %}

-We can see from the graph, the top 2 personas, 10 and 47, present a great gender discrepancy.
+We can see from the graph, persona 10 and persona 47, which are the top 2 personas, both show great gender discrepancy. (bear in mind that there are actually way more male characters than female characters).
+Proportionally, just like persona 10, persona 0, 23, 33, 43 all have much more female than male.
+By contrast, more male are found in persona 3, 5, 40, as in persona 47.

 As the cinematic timeline unfolds, do we witness an evolution in these archetypes, reflecting changing societal norms?

 {% include persona_gender_temporal.html %}

-What can we learn from the graph? 【to be added】
+When temporal factor are also taken into account, it's obvious that male characters and female characters have quite different evolving patterns over time.

 Zooming in, we explore the nuances of personas within different genres.
 Does the stereotypical persona of a male or female character change when the stage is set in a romance, action, or sci-fi setting?